 In July 2015, 35 electricity power companies jointly constructed a voluntary framework for a low carbon society and prepared an "Action Plan for a Low-Carbon Society" that laid out specific efforts to be made.
-In February 2016, "the Electric Power Council for a Low-Carbon Society (ELCS)" was founded to facilitate efforts toward this goal (a membership of 64 companies as of December 2022).
+In February 2016, "the Electric Power Council for a Low-Carbon Society (ELCS)" was founded to facilitate efforts toward this goal (a membership of 60 companies as of June 2024).
 In October 2021, the "Action Plan for a Low-Carbon Society" was renamed as the "Carbon Neutrality Action Plan," and in June 2022, the goal was revised to reflect the energy supply and demand projections for FY2030 announced by the national government.

 The revised Carbon Neutrality Action Plan aims for an end-user CO2 emission factor for Japan at large of around 0.25-CO2/kWh based on the FY2030 projections assuming support from the government and the development of an appropriate environment.

-Moreover, a reduction of about 11 million tons of CO2 can be expected if all goes according to plan using economically achievable best available technologies (BATs) when building new thermal power plants.
+Moreover, a reduction of about 11 million tons of CO2 can be expected if all goes according to plan using economically achievable best available technologies (BATs) when building new thermal power plants (achieved in FY2022, reducing 11.4 million tons of CO2).
+We will continue to work on reducing emission to maintain this target level of emission reductions as we work to further expand the use of non-fossil fuels.